Syllabus - The Business of AI (EWMBA267-11 - Spring 2020)

 and defend their viewpoints.
 Lectures and cases will be interactive.

 For each day, please read the case study(ies) listed under sessions before class.
 These are required readings.
 You can access the case studies via study.net.
-Given that there is only one week between the two session and you will have a homework assignment, it is recommended that you study the three cases assigned for the second meeting (2/17) before our first meeting (2/10).

 We do not use a textbook in the class.
 If you want to learn more, we recommend these two: